smheidrich/pathlib-fs/README.md

 consequently deal with paths only via ``pathlib.Path`` methods (and don't convert the path to a string before opening, etc.).

-That's what this project aims to provide.
+That's what this project aims to implement.

 ## Implementation status